tbrowder/Astro-Sunrise/README.md

 The module was forked from the original repository at <https://github.com/perlpilot/p6-Astro-Sunrise> to the Raku community modules repository <https://github.com/raku-community-modules/Astro-Sunrise> by @lizmat on November 26, 2020.

-Some changes were made by Tom Browder (aka @tbrowder, <tbrowder@cpan.org>) who is currently reponsible for any bugs or modifications.
+Some changes were made by Tom Browder (aka @tbrowder, <tbrowder@acm.org>) who is currently reponsible for any bugs or modifications.

 COPYRIGHT AND LICENSE
 =====================

     &#x00A9; 2020 Raku.org
+    &#x00A9; 2023 Tom Browder

 This library is free software; you may redistribute it or modify it under the Artistic License 2.0.